ernieejo/OCLC-imports-for-Alma-Network/README.md

 This script combines the output from Script 1 with current information from an Alma Analytic​
 * Moves any records already updated to the update tab​
 * Moves any items on the do not change list to do_not_change tab
+* Uses the do_not_change Excel file.
+Add MMS ID's for records that you want to ignore when analyzing BIB_processings_report.txt

 Review the 'diff' tab​ - Often this is done manually.
 If bulk updates are needed, ensure this tab contains only rows that represent the records you want to update